 The global HVAC equipment market is segmented by type and equipment type.

-Based on Type, the global market is bifurcated into heating, air conditioning, and ventilation.
+The global market is bifurcated into heating, air conditioning, and ventilation.

 The air conditioning segment is the highest contributor to the market and is expected to grow at a CAGR of 7.8% during the forecast period.
 Due to the trend of an increase in residential and commercial users along with government regulations for energy efficiency and eco-friendly equipment, air conditioning equipment is predicted to hold a significant share of the HVAC equipment market.
 Space cooling is now the end-use equipment in buildings with the fastest-growing energy demand since 1990.
 Additionally, the Federal Energy Management Program (FEMP) has established guidelines for the minimum energy efficiency standards through Energy Star.
 Additionally, there are minimum energy performance standards (MEPS) for air conditioners in nearly 60 countries.
 However, these requirements differ significantly between nations and are typically weaker or nonexistent in hot and humid regions, where the demand for air conditioners is anticipated to increase quickly.